nimroddanielmaayan/chrome-extensions/notes.md

   devices?
 I'm not sure that we can, so the storage API should probably the default choice for FE data storage.
 Maybe I'll double-check this issue later

+### Other Features in the Project

+- The overlay (injected content) feature: Since the content script is a JS that can be injected into a webpage, we'll use a content script for this feature

 ## Section 7: Project Section (skipped for now, complete this later)

 ## Section 8: Chrome Web Store Publishing